-Recently discovered stem cell population could one day provide useful source material for kidney repairNovember 7th, 2012 in Medical research /
+Recently discovered stem cell population could one day provide useful source material for kidney repairNovember 7, 2012 in Medicine & Health / Medical research

 Within every human kidney, millions of filtration units known as nephrons are hard at work clearing metabolic waste products from the blood.
 Given the dirty work they perform, one might expect that the cells composing the nephrons undergo routine self-replacement, but nephrons retain very limited regenerative capabilities and essentially shut down when those limits are exceeded—a potential prelude to organ failure.